-Arami is Chicago’s most popular sushi restaurant.
+Arami is Chicago’s most popular sushi restaurant, and it’s also considered one of the best sushi restaurants in America.
 No wonder, with menu items that include a spicy octopus springroll, wagyu with black garlic oil, spicy sake rolls, Korean fluke sashimi, squid, freshwater eel, and mochi.
 There are many vegan and gluten-free options as well.

 5. Shiro’s – Seattle, Washington

 #tbt to last monday, when @dereksalerno and i tumbled out of @robroyseattle and rationalized a quick “sushi snack” and a beer at shiro’s across the street. that snack turned into multi-course omakase—and i’m so glad it did.
 Here’s a look at our tuna course, all from the same fish, line-caught in malta: akami, zuke, otoro, and chutoro nigiri (clockwise from top left). wish we could get something close to this caliber of sushi within a reasonable distance of home. 🍣 🍻 🍣

 A photo posted by Eva Colen (@evacolen) on